“Should I lose weight or should I get fit?”

 However, in other studies fitness reduced the risks posed by obesity but did not completely eliminate them.
 At this point, we’re not sure if fitness completely reverses the effects of obesity or not.
 So we can’t claim that obesity is not a problem.

-What we are sure about though is that fitness plays a major role on health and mortality risk.
+What we are sure about though is that fitness plays a major role in health and mortality risk.
 According to Lee et al:

 CRF improves insulin sensitivity, blood lipid and lipoprotein profile, body composition, inflammation, and blood pressure and the autonomic nervous system.
 Insulin resistance is a major determinant of CVD, especially in overweight or obese individuals

-6 Reasons why fitness may be a better goal to pursue than weight loss.
+6 Reasons why fitness may be a better goal to pursue than Losing Weight

 “Should I lose weight?”
 I’m not saying you shouldn’t.
 Maybe you should.
 E.g., if your knees hurt, then by all means do it.
 But if you’re worried about cardiovascular health, I’d want to encourage you to think strategically: